 Here we’ve summarized 5 key takeaways to help you write your letter:

-- A resignation letter for a new job is an official document that you need to write to inform your employer formally and respectfully about your plans of leaving your job.
+• A resignation letter for a new job is an official document that you need to write to inform your employer formally and respectfully about your plans to leave your job.